haxtheweb/edtechjoker/draft-outline.md

   - Why web components are not the only source of truth, they are often spoken in the same area because of how small and portable they are
 - Lab: Getting tooling installed and being able to establish a hello world boilerplate using web components
 - Past students of mine: Roam the class helping people get things installed, but then you'll have a different homework 😵‍💫
+- I want you to bunch up a bit based on OS your using (today only).
+Windows machines in one area, Linux one area, OSX one area
 ## Homework / Lab
 - Write a blog post about how to get NodeJS, Yarn, NPM, and all the other dependencies installed in order to launch https://open-wc.org/guides/#quickstart
 - Best way to be successful and get started with this assignment (as far as ideal order for YOU)
   - install all the stuff mentioned.
-  - HIGHLY RECOMMENDED: Install https://ohmyz.sh/ (windows users: https://dev.to/vsalbuq/how-to-install-oh-my-zsh-on-windows-10-home-edition-49g2 )
+  - **HIGHLY RECOMMENDED**: Install https://ohmyz.sh/ (windows users: https://dev.to/vsalbuq/how-to-install-oh-my-zsh-on-windows-10-home-edition-49g2 )
     - This will give you a terminal that feels like the one that I use in class all the time and is generally what 1337 devs use across OS
   - Make a github account
   - create a repo on github with whatever name you want like `edtechjoker-lab1` or whatever makes sense for you